opensourceios/tictactoe-ultimatum/README.md

-# tictactoe-ultimatum
+# Tictactoe Ultimatum

-Ultimate TicTacToe iOS app in Swift
+An iOS app in Swift implementing the classic game of Ultimate Tic Tac Toe.